MartinKirchhoff/SocialVisTum/README.md

 10. To show the visualization and labeling tool in the browser, use ```python ./code/display_visualization.py --domain <domain> --conf <conf> --port <port>```.
 &lt;port&gt; specifies the port where it is opened and is by default set to 9000.
 If the visualization does not show anything or the visualization shows the result of a previous setting, the port might already be in use.
-To get the correct result, simply use another port (e.g, 9001).
+To get the correct result, simply use another port (e.g., 9001).

 ### Training Parameter Overview